 - Financial plans - Business expenses, budgets, and revenue targets are essential bits of information.
-Find someone with accounting experience to help structure your forecasts if it isn’t your area of expertise.

 - Planned milestones - Whether you measure success each year or every quarter, it’s cool to make note of your business goals and when you plan to reach them.
 Set your online store some realistic targets.

 First and foremost you should list when you actually want your store to move from testing and go ‘live’.

 You can also set milestones for events like your store reaching X number of visitors by a certain date, as well as your estimated conversion rate i.e. how many of them actually buy something.

 Another important milestone is estimating your revenue at regular intervals.
 Your accountant can help you with this if you’re not sure where to start.